pipelinelabo/datalaiq-wiki/ingesters/pcap.md

 ## Installation

-If you're using the Gravwell Debian repository, installation is just a single apt command:
+If you're using the DatalaiQ Debian repository, installation is just a single apt command:

 ```
 apt-get install libpcap0.8 gravwell-network-capture